Porn performer Stormy Daniels is expected to testify Tuesday at Donald Trump's hush money trial

-NEW YORK (AP) — Donald Trump returns to his hush money trial Tuesday facing a threat of jail time for additional gag order violations as prosecutors gear up to summon big-name witnesses including porn actor Stormy Daniels.
+NEW YORK (AP) — Donald Trump returned to his hush money trial Tuesday facing a threat of jail time for additional gag order violations as prosecutors geared up to summon big-name witnesses including porn actor Stormy Daniels.

-An attorney for Daniels, Clark Brewster, told The Associated Press that the actor, whose real name is Stephanie Clifford, is “likely” to be called as a witness on Tuesday.
-Trump said he was “recently told” who the witness would be on Tuesday and complained in a Truth Social post that he later deleted that he should have been given more notice.
+An attorney for Daniels, Clark Brewster, told The Associated Press that the actor, whose real name is Stephanie Clifford, is “likely” to be called as a witness Tuesday.
+Earlier in the day, Trump said in a Truth Social post that he had been “recently told” who the witness would be and complained that he should have been given more notice.
+He later deleted the post.

 In the final weeks of Trump's 2016 Republican presidential campaign, his then-lawyer and personal fixer, Michael Cohen, paid Daniels $130,000 to keep quiet about what she says was an awkward and unexpected sexual encounter with Trump at a celebrity golf outing in Lake Tahoe in July 2006.
 Trump denies having sex with Daniels.